Yona Keisari: Research

-Keisari is a co-author of 107 articles in scientific journals, ten review articles, five book chapters, edited six books and monographs and has eight patent applications.
-As a faculty member at the university, he engaged in basic and translational research in immunology and educated thousands of medical students in the field of immunology.
-He also mentored in his laboratory about 60 graduate students in medical sciences, as well as 10 research fellows and postdoctoral fellows.
+Keisari is a co-author of over 100 scientific articles and book chapters.
+As a faculty member at the university, he engaged in research in immunology and educated medical and graduate students in the field.

 His research is devoted to two main topics: the development of treatments that destroy cancerous tumors and the activation of the immune response, and innate immunity to lung infections.

 Development of treatments activating a tumor immune response

-Keisari is one of the researchers who recognized at a relatively early stage the potential of destroying cancerous lesions in the body in order to activate the immune response against the tumor.
-This is known as the abscopal effect.
+Keisari is one of the researchers who studied the potential of destroying cancerous lesions in the body in order to activate the immune response against the tumor, known as the abscopal effect.

-He showed that the destruction of solid metastatic experimental tumors (tumor ablation) by physical means such as radioactive radiation, photodynamic therapy, or electrical therapy, can stimulate a specific and robust anti-tumor immune response.
-The enhancement of such responses by immunomanipulation can eradicate metastases.
+He showed that the destruction of solid metastatic experimental tumors (tumor ablation) by physical means such as radioactive radiation, photodynamic therapy, or electrical therapy, can stimulate a specific anti-tumor immune response.
 Since 1991, he has been working on developing treatment protocols for metastatic tumors using combinations of radiation, chemotherapy, and immunotherapy.